On Landis' conjecture for positive Schr\"odinger operators on graphs: Introduction

+In the Euclidean settings, Landis-type results have been also studied for Dirac operators \cite{Cassano}, {fractional Schr\"odinger operators \cite{RW19,KOW},} the time-dependent Schr\"odinger equation and the heat equations \cite{EKPV10,EKPV16}, see also the references therein.
+There are results for time-independent and time dependent Schr\"odinger equations on graphs with discrete Laplacian in \cite{BMP24,BP24,FB,FBRS24,JLMP18}.} The case of a half cylinder in $ \mathbb{R}^{d} $ is addressed in \cite{Fil}. {For unique continuation results on manifold, we refer to \cite{PPV} and the references therein.
+We also refer to a recent review on Landis' conjecture \cite{FBSR24}, which describes the state of the art on the topic and provides a comprehensive list of references.}

-In Theorem \ref{t:Landis_general}, we show that the $\mathcal{H}$-harmonic functions, i.e., solutions of the equation $\mathcal{H}u \!=\!
+In Theorem \ref{t:Landis_general}, we show that $\mathcal{H}$-harmonic functions, i.e., solutions of the equation $\mathcal{H}u \!=\!
 0 $ on a discrete graph, are trivial under much weaker decay conditions than those discussed above.
-Moreover, we only assume $ V\leq 1 $ instead of $ |V|\leq 1 $.
+Moreover, instead of $ |V|\leq 1 $ as in the Landis conjecture, we only assume While the positivity assumption on the Schr\"odinger operator of course restricts how negative $V$ can be, we do not need a pointwise lower bound on $V$.

 Next, we give an overview of the decay conditions given in Theorem \ref{t:Landis_general} and the overall strategy.
 For the details and precise definitions, we refer the reader to the next sections.
 We consider $\mathcal{H}$-harmonic functions $ u $ which should satisfy an ``a priori estimate'' on the whole space which is typically not in $ \ell^{2} $ and even might only be in $\ell^\infty$.
 Secondly, a much stronger ``{decay estimate}'' must be satisfied but only in one direction of the space.
-Such a $\mathcal{H}$-harmonic $ u $ is then shown to be trivial.
+Such the Landis an $\mathcal{H}$-harmonic $ u $ is then shown to be trivial.

-The ``a priori estimate'' will guarantee that {$ u $ has a constant sign, and therefore, we may assume that $u$ is positive.} If the function we compare $ u $ to, was in $ \ell^{2} $, then positivity of $ u $ is trivial because the $\mathcal{H}$-harmonic function $ u $ would then be either trivial or an eigenfunction at the bottom of the spectrum which is known to be strictly positive.
+The ``a priori estimate'' will guarantee that {$ u $ has a constant sign, and therefore, we may assume that $u$ is positive.} If the function we compare $ u $ to, was in $ \ell^{2} $, then positivity of $ u $ is trivial because the $\mathcal{H}$-harmonic function $ u $ would then be either trivial or an eigenfunction at the bottom of the spectrum, such an eigenfunction is known to be strictly positive.
 To go beyond $ \ell^{2} $, we prove and employ a discrete version of a {\it{Liouville comparison principle}}, Theorem~\ref{thm:comparison}, which goes back to \cite{Pinchover} in the continuum.
-Specifically, the comparison of a $\mathcal{H}$-subharmonic function $u_+$ will be made with a ``slowly decaying'' {\it{Agmon ground state}} of a related {\it{critical operator}}.
+Specifically, the comparison of the Landis an $\mathcal{H}$-subharmonic function $u_+$ will be made with a ``slowly decaying'' {\it{Agmon ground state}} of a related {\it{critical operator}}.

 For the ``decay estimate'', we compare $ u $ with $ G_{1} $ which is given as the resolvent of $ \mathcal{H}_1=\Delta+1 $ applied to the delta function at a fixed vertex.
 This $ G_{1} $ is a positive solution of the equation $ \mathcal{H}_1 \varphi=0 $ of minimal growth at infinity.
 If we now assume that the potential satisfies $ V\leq 1 $, then $ u $ is also a positive supersolution of $ \mathcal{H}_1 \varphi=0 $, and hence, it cannot decay faster than $ G_{1} $ in any direction unless $u = 0$.
 For general graphs, this is comprised in Theorem~\ref{t:Landis_general} and Corollaries~\ref{cor:landis1},~\ref{cor:landis2} and~\ref{cor:landis3}.
 Moreover, Theorem~\ref{t:Landis_general} is sharp, see the remark below the proof of Theorem~\ref{t:Landis_general}.